elvisburrniku/Clientlly-Webpage/replit.md

-✓ Maintained customer-first pricing philosophy where all plans include identical comprehensive features ✓ Added auto-scroll functionality to pricing section when users arrive from "Buy Now" buttons ✓ Implemented smooth scrolling animation to "Choose the perfect plan" section with 500ms delay
+✓ Maintained customer-first pricing philosophy where all plans include identical comprehensive features ✓ Added auto-scroll functionality to pricing section when users arrive from "Buy Now" buttons ✓ Implemented smooth scrolling animation to "Choose the perfect plan" section with 500ms delay ✓ Enhanced auto-scroll to show complete title "Choose the perfect plan for your business" at top of view ✓ Added proper offset calculations to account for navigation bar and optimal spacing

 ✓ COMPLETED trial page complete redesign with stunning modern design (July 26, 2025) ✓ Created beautiful animated hero section with gradient backgrounds and professional typography